aaronbenny0506-lang/css-layout-clone/README.md

 - **Flexbox** handles alignment inside components: the nav bar, buttons, the ledger mock panel's rows and card internals.
 - **Breakpoints:** desktop (default), tablet (`max-width: 1024px`), mobile (`max-width: 640px`), see the numbered media-query section at the bottom of `styles.css`.
 - **Hover states:** nav links and footer links get an underline sweep, buttons invert color and lift slightly, feature rows tint on hover and pricing cards lift with a brass border.
-- **Mobile nav — pure CSS:** a visually-hidden checkbox (`#navCheck`) paired with a `<label>` drives the hamburger menu via the `:checked` pseudo-class and the `~` sibling combinator — no JS needed to open/close it or animate the hamburger into an X.
+- **Mobile nav - pure CSS:** a visually-hidden checkbox (`#navCheck`) paired with a `<label>` drives the hamburger menu via the `:checked` pseudo-class and the `~` sibling combinator — no JS needed to open/close it or animate the hamburger into an X.
   - Trade-off: since there's no JS, tapping a nav link no longer auto-closes the mobile menu (it did before via a JS listener).
 The menu still closes on a second tap of the hamburger, or once the page scrolls to the anchor.
-- **"Live" hero panel — pure CSS:** the timer no longer ticks with real seconds (that required `setInterval` in JS).
-Instead, `@keyframes live-pulse` gives the green status dot a soft heartbeat, and `@keyframes timer-blink` blinks the timer's colon — enough to read as "live" without any script.
+- **"Live" hero panel - pure CSS:** the timer no longer ticks with real seconds (that required `setInterval` in JS).
+Instead, `@keyframes live-pulse` gives the green status dot a soft heartbeat, and `@keyframes timer-blink` blinks the timer's colon, enough to read as "live" without any script.

 ## Run it locally